 Welcome to ASH California!

-Funded by the California Tobacco Control Program (CTCP), ASH California provides technical assistance to funded agencies working on the CTCP Endgame Initiative.
+Funded by the California Tobacco Prevention Program (CTPP), ASH California provides technical assistance to funded agencies working on the CTCP Endgame Initiative.
 The ASH California website has several technical assistance tools to help you implement your Endgame Plan, which are very helpful for your media and communications work too.

 Every 10 seconds, someone dies of a tobacco-related disease.
 This fact is especially painful because these deaths are completely avoidable.
 In addition, passive smoking has a major effect upon health, especially in children.